3 Most Popular Phone Scams and How to Avoid Them

 How It Works

 In this scam, the scammer may call you or leave a message claiming to be a police officer or other authority figure.
-The callers may even provide an officer badge number or other personal details, but in reality, it is all just a ruse.
+The callers might give an officer’s badge number or other personal details.
+But in reality, it is all just a trick.

 They will claim that you are in trouble with the law or that they are conducting an investigation into your activities.
 They will ask for your personal information, including credit card numbers, social security numbers, and other sensitive information.
 If you refuse to provide the information they request, they may threaten to arrest you.
 Scammers often use this scam as an opportunity to steal your identity, so be careful.